daytonaio/content/articles/20240819_developing_inside_containers.md

 Introduction
 ---------------

-Containerization ensures consistency.
-This guide covers VSCode setup, concepts, and Daytona tools.
+Containerization has transformed how developers build and deploy software, ensuring applications run consistently across different environments.
+For those new to this approach, VSCode offers a user-friendly way to dive in.
+This guide will walk you through setting up a containerized development environment in VSCode, covering key concepts, common pitfalls, and how tools like Daytona can simplify and enhance the process by automating and standardizing your container setup.

 What is Containerizattion
 --------------------------